Flow (psychology): Ethics

+Other areas of research

 Cameron et al. proposed a research program that focuses on how group flow is different from individual flow, and how group flow affects group performance.
 These ideas will address some of the issues in group flow research such as poor data collection and interpretation.
 Sridhar & Lyngdoh suggested that research should investigate how mobility affects the ethical performance of sales professionals.
 Furthermore, there should be longitudinal studies done in various fields to understand the ethical implications of flow in sales.

-From their study, Chen et al. found that there needs to be more research done on how competition affects game-based learning.

-Linden et al. suggest that a neuroscientific model of flow would lead to new research questions that would guide future discoveries, experiments, and less obvious questions.

-Thissen et al. propose that more research is recommended in 2020 to understand how traffic affects fiction reading for all types of readers.